JessicaChevallier/MIlab_EC_scRNA_thymus/Docker/readme.txt

 # ############################

 # Set a working directory variable.
-# Your directory should be where you have chosen to clone the github repository.
+# Your working directory should be where you plan to clone the github repository.

 export WORKING_DIR=/home/chevallier/Desktop/projects/MIlab